 - "allowed" or "not allowed" for ASTI based time synchronization services (per UE identity).

--
+- If the “AF request Authorization” is set to “allowed”, the Time Synchronization Subscription data may contain additional information for (g)PTP/ASTI based time synchronization services authorized by:

-- optionally, a list of TA(s) which specifies an area (a so called Authorized Time Synchronization Coverage Area) in which an AF may request time synchronization services.
+- optionally, a list of TA(s) which specifies an area (a so called Authorized Time Synchronization Coverage Area) in which an AF may request time synchronization services;

-- optionally, one or more periods of authorized start and stop times, which indicates the allowed time period during which an AF may request time synchronization services.
+- optionally, one or more periods of authorized start and stop times, which indicates the allowed time period during which an AF may request time synchronization services;

 - optionally, authorized Uu time synchronization error budget, which indicates the limit the AF may request.
-When this field exists, the indication on "allowed" or "not allowed" for ASTI based time synchronization services (per UE identity) is set to allowed.